ranma42/test-server/CONTRIBUTING.md

     cd sdks/typescript
     ```
 3. Update the `version` in `package.json` (e.g., using `npm version patch`).
+4. Commit and push the changes.
+Example PR: https://github.com/google/test-server/pull/23
-4. Install dependencies and build the SDK:
+5. Install dependencies and build the SDK:
     ```sh
     npm ci && npm run build
     ```
-5. Publish the new version to npm following internal guidance at go/wombat-dressing-room.
+6. Publish the new version to npm following internal guidance at go/wombat-dressing-room.
+(When prompted,
+    create a package specific publish token for  `test-server-sdk`.)